MikeyLamb/end-to-end-MLops/README.md

 ## End to End Machine Learning Project
 I am learning about basic end to end ML deployment and followed a tutorial on deploying a model to predict maths scores.
-In continuing the learning process, I am planning to create a new model and deploy it using these skills.
+In continuing the learning process, I am planning to create a new model predicting house prices and deploy it using these skills.

 # Student Exam Performance Predictor

 This Flask web app predicts a student's exam performance based on input parameters.
 It includes a machine learning model trained on historical data to make predictions.
+This code contains many lines of explanations.

 ## Table of Contents
 - [Getting Started](#getting-started)